raghavakumar/ansible-clusterconfig/README.md

     Ansible 1.5 or later (pip install ansible)
     6 + 1 Ubuntu 12.04 LTS/13.04/13.10 - see ubuntu-netboot-tftp if you need automated server installation
     clusterconfig user in sudo group without sudo password prompt (see Bootstrapping section below)

+TBD:

+-> Need to add shell script to configure ansible on control machine.
+-> Modify Spark Ansible script to suit to Multi-node environement.

 Adding hosts:

-Edit the hosts file and list hosts per group (see Inventory for more examples):
+Edit the hosts file and list hosts per group (see Inventory for more examples or refer below example):

 [mesos]
 192.168.2.24 ansible_connection=ssh ansible_ssh_user=pramati ansible_ssh_pass=pramati123